nas-tabchiche/svelte-typewriter/README.md

 pnpm i -D svelte-typewriter
 ```

-> `pnpm` is used here just as an example, you can use your package of choice
+> `pnpm` is used here just as an example, you can use your package manager of choice

 ## Usage